Use Your Old iPad as a Second Monitor

 What About Using the iPad as a Drawing Tablet?

 For older iPads without Pencil support, Duet Display supports basic stylus input, but it’s not as precise.
+We have a full guide on setting up an old iPad as a drawing tablet if that’s what you’re after.

 Performance on Old Tablets